 Late start of a career

-He was born on 7th of July 1978 in Bathgate, West Lothian, Scotland.
-As a teenager Marino, who was influenced by his older and better-known brother Dario, began to race in the lower categories of single-seaters in the second half of the 1990s.
+Marino Alessandro Cesare Franchitti was bornin July 1978 in Bathgate, West Lothian, Scotland.
+As a teenager, influenced by his older and better-known brother Dario, Marino began to race in the lower categories of single-seaters in the second half of the 1990s.
 The results were pretty poor but Marino learned quickly and gained some valuable experience.

 In 2001 Franchitti switched to sports cars and enjoyed instant success.
 Marino raced in GTO class of the British GT Championship and won the title after scoring eight wins driving the Porsche GT3 RS.
 In the following year, Marino joined his brother in the United States and appeared in four races of Grand-Am and American Le Mans Series.
 He scored one win in LMP 675 class and also had other three podiums.